How QVault security works

 AES-256-GCM

-Authenticated encryption protects confidentiality and detects tampering.
+Encryption protects data and detects tampering.

 Per-file keys